Beauty

 Is retinol suitable for all ages?

 It's not really a question of age, but rather of objectives.
-Retinol, originally used to treat acne - and therefore young skin - also works wonders on the signs of aging - and therefore more mature skin.
+Retinol, initially used to treat acne - and therefore young skin - also works wonders on the signs of aging - and therefore more mature skin.
 As far as anti-aging is concerned, Kat Burki recommends it " between the ages of 20 and 30, as a preventive measure, to minimize the appearance of fine lines and wrinkles".

 #seo: retinol oil